 Remedy: Arm Yourself with Knowledge

 The best solution for slow progress in social media is bulking up on your know-how.
-Classes like the one I’m taking with Mari and the many courses out there that review the basics, offer case studies, show you new techniques, and give you access to peer support are usually well worth the investment.
+There are many classes out there that review the basics, offer case studies, show you new techniques, and give you access to peer support are usually well worth the investment.